Greatest Literature banner

 Corny for a 1975 production.
 For a 1940s audience, such scenes as they are filmed here would be horrifying.
 But we've seen real riots since then and this does not look like any of them.
 Amid the rampaging mob, the insertion of drawn people from Tod's artwork is also pretentious.
 This all looks like an old Hollywood kind of fakery, just what The Day of the Locust is supposed to be exposing.
 (Wait a second, could it be that director John Schlesinger is purposely presenting an implausible finale to the movie to underline the novel's critique of Hollywood unreality?
 Naaah.)

-This is one of the parts of the novel that is translated almost literally into cinema.
+This is one of the parts of the novel translated almost literally into cinema.
 The rest of the film is about fifty-fifty—about half following Nathanael West's novel closely, and about half modifying scenes drastically or creating entirely new scenes.
 And there's no rule for which approach works best.
 Some of the faithful scenes work brilliantly and some don't.
 Same with the more original segments.

 The writer and director are to be commended for this attempt to adapt this one-of-a-kind novel.
 Whether following the book's text closely or wildly innovating, they seem to have been focused on getting across the spirit and the significance of West's written work in the film medium.
 For the most part successfully.

-At nearly two and a half hours though, The Day of the Locust could afford to drop some of the parts that drag, that don't contribute to the story, or that don't translate West's vision into cinematic terms.
+But at nearly two and a half hours though, The Day of the Locust could afford to drop some of the parts that drag, that don't contribute to the story, or that don't translate West's vision into cinematic terms.

 — Eric